New homes stop play as park relocated for two social houses

 Nearby residents had mixed views on the development.
 Some were concerned the park was being under-used, while others pointed out equipment had been disappearing for some time.

-Victory Housing Trust is a subsidiary of Flagship Homes.
-Managing Director of Flagship, Tony Tann, said "We decided to use this site following a survey with all residents of the estate, finding play areas were under-used because the equipment was considered limited, outdated and in need of improvement.
+Victory Housing Trust is a subsidiary of Flagship Group.
+Managing Director of Flagship Homes, Tony Tann, said "We decided to use this site following a survey with all residents of the estate, finding play areas were under-used because the equipment was considered limited, outdated and in need of improvement.

 "Along with the new homes, we want to create a new play area in the centre of the estate, which may involve further consultation with the residents.
 We will work with the council on the location and type of equipment, but in the meantime, there is a second play area on the estate."